We had no choice anymore but to go for a special counsel.

 If we board that time machine for a return trip, it's our fault.

-And and and that's true.
+Yes, and that's true.

 There's no such thing.

-It's not the right wing conspiracy, it's continuous bad behavior and bad decisions.
+It's continuous bad behavior and bad decisions.

-If you took every scandal that President Bill Clinton was involved in and put it on um single spaces, you couldn't fit it on two pieces of paper.
+If you took every scandal that President Bill Clinton was involved in and put it on single spaces, you couldn't fit it on two pieces of paper.

 It's incredible.

-You describe her leadership style as volcanic volcanic, impulsive, enabled by sycophants, disdainful of the rules set for everyone else who hasn't changed a bit.
+You describe her leadership style as volcanic, impulsive, enabled by sycophants, disdainful of the rules set for everyone else who hasn't changed a bit.

-I I never understood.
+I never understood.

 They were terrified.

-And at first I'm like, I don't understand that.
+And at first, I'm like, I don't understand that.

-And to me it was almost comical.
+And to me, it was almost comical.

-I was like, God, I've never Seen anybody so upset over something so simple, and her her anger and rage isn't fixing anything.
+I was like, God, I've never seen anybody so upset over something so simple.

 It never does.

-It never d I don't think anger or rage works for anybody.
+I don't think anger or rage works for anybody.

 No.

-You said though portrayed as the long-suffering spouse of an unfaithful husband whose infidelities I personally observed and knew to be true, the Hillary Clinton I saw was anything but a sympathetic victim.
+You said, though, portrayed as the long-suffering spouse of an unfaithful husband whose infidelities I personally observed and knew to be true, the Hillary Clinton I saw was anything but a sympathetic victim.

-Now those loyal to her kept coming back for these volcanic eruptions of hers.
+Now, those loyal to her kept coming back for these volcanic eruptions of hers.

-I witnessed firsthand the Clinton's personal and professional dysfunction.
+I witnessed firsthand the Clintons' personal and professional dysfunction.

-there's many examples of that.
+So there's many examples of that.

 And you said he was very charming to people.